da394/Fuel_Consumption_Prediciton/README.md

-# Fuel_Consumption_Prediciton
+#CO2_Emission_Prediciton
-Use Linear Regression to predict the fuel consumption
+Use Linear Regression to predict the (CO2 Emission) of the cars based on the engine size